ckormanyos/wide-decimal/README.md

 Portability of the code is another key point of focus.
 Special care has been taken to test in certain high-performance embedded real-time programming environments.

-Testing is a big issue and a growing test suite is in continued progress providing for tested, efficient functionality on the PC and workstation.
-The GitHub code is delivered with an affiliated MSVC project that uses easy-to-understand subroutines called from `main()` that exercise various test cases.

-Continuous integration runs on push using GitHub Actions.
-Various compilers and C++ standards ranging from C++11, 14, 17, 20
-are included in CI.

 When working with even the most tiny microcontroller systems, various _heavy-wieght_ features such as I/O streaming,